 Getting enough citrus in your diet?
 Vitamin C is another good vitamin for those with astigmatism.
 If you don’t want to take a supplement, be sure to eat lots of oranges, dark green vegetables, peppers, and other fruits such as strawberries.

 Finally, there are also some other nutrients that are good for those who have an astigmatism.
 The best ones are zinc, magnesium, and calcium.
 You can get high sources of zinc by eating lima beans, oysters, and poultry.
-Magnesium can be found in pumpkin seeds, soybeans, black beans, sunflower seeds, and halibut.
+You can find magnesium in pumpkin seeds, soybeans, black beans, sunflower seeds, and halibut.
 And, to get the most calcium, you can eat yogurt, cottage cheese, milk, any other dairy product really, and black-eyed peas.

 Additional Options to Help with Astigmatism

 In addition to ensuring you are getting the proper nutrients detailed above, you can also check out our list of the 17 essential herbs, vitamins, and minerals you should be taking to improve your vision naturally!

 Be sure to take good care of your eyes, especially when you go out into the sun.
 Always wear sunglasses and never look directly into the sun.
 Remember not to squint!
-Resting your eyes is also a great way to preserve your vision, so be sure to take a break every 10 minutes while working on a computer or looking at other electronic screens.
+Resting your eyes is also a great way to preserve your vision.
+Be sure to take a break every 10 minutes while working on a computer or looking at other electronic screens.

-If your eyes feel tired or or you get dizzy, it is probably eye strain, so rest up!
-Following these simple tips along and taking the right vitamins can help you overcome your astigmatism safely and naturally!
+If your eyes feel tired or you get dizzy, it is probably eye strain, so rest up!
+Following these simple tips and taking the right vitamins can help you overcome your astigmatism safely and naturally!